entrepreneur-lab/gimpy/README.md

 ##### File chooser dialogs
 * `<Enter>` accept current selection (working on it)
 * `<Esc>`   cancel and close the dialog
+NOTE: Kivy App and Popup classes are bound by default to the `<Esc>` key

 ### Todo
 - [ ] Add support for different file formats